sflanders95/EmpireMillenniumChatBlockerChromeExt/README.md

 # EmpireMillenniumChatBlockerChromeExt
 <img src="images/emwss.jpg" width="300" align="right">

 A Chrome Extension for the game Empire Millennium wars to block user chat messages.

-To Install:
+**To Install:**<br>
-download all of the files retaining directory structure.  or use git clone:
+Download all of the files retaining directory structure.
+You can [download the files as a zip archive by clicking here](https://github.com/sflanders95/EmpireMillenniumChatBlockerChromeExt/archive/master.zip) or use git to make a local clone:
 ```sh
 git clone https://github.com/sflanders95/EmpireMillenniumChatBlockerChromeExt
 ```

-Open Chrome and navigate to: <!-- this link does not work on github [chrome://extensions/](chrome://extensions/) -->
+Open Chrome and navigate to: [chrome://extensions](chrome://extensions)
-<A href="chrome://extensions/">chrome://extensions/</a>

 Turn Developer mode on: &nbsp; <img src="images/chromeDevModeOn.png" width="100" valign="middle">